TeamBC - 2022 Canada Summer Games

 Special Olympics coaches named on the official registration form must have Athletics Canada NCCP Club Coach Certified Status in at least one Track or Field discipline, as well as completion of the Special Olympics Canada Competition-Introduction course.

-Coaches must be so certified no later than 90 days prior to the opening ceremony (May 8, 2021).
+Coaches must be certified no later than 90 days prior to the opening ceremony (May 8, 2022).

 Please refer to the CGC’s Coach Certification Policy for additional information: